 Christopher still owns a few lots at Bay Hill.
 He is now upgrading the RV park facility.
 Lucy’s Branch campground had become somewhat obsolete and had been closed for a few years.
 Having acquired additional property the campground now includes 50 acres facing the Tennessee River.
 Each site has a newly poured concrete pad, sewer hookup, water, and new 50 Amp / 30 Amp individually metered electrical service.

 The original campground had more than 150 sites.
-Phase 1 now contains 24 spaces.
+Phases 1 and 2 now contain a total of 48 spaces.
 The facility includes a swimming pool, restrooms, showers, laundry mat, and roads in place for walking.
 A private four-acre fishing pond is located on site in addition to a great fishing cove on the Tennessee River.
 Plans include additional RV sites, boat storage, boat launch ramp, fire pits, picnic area, and a beach area.

 Christopher’s vision and efforts transformed the foundering Lucy’s Branch Resort and Marina in south-western Limestone County to a vibrant and modern waterfront community adding tens of millions of dollars to the local tax base while still offering the public access to the Tennessee River and all of the recreation it provides in the form of a private RV park.